Ultimate Johnston Real Estate Investing Guide for 2026

 Housing

-Regarding the rental industry, Johnston has a median gross rent of .
-Median gross rent throughout the state is , with a national gross median of .
+Considering the rental residential market, Johnston has a median gross rent of .
+The entire state's median is , and the median gross rent across the United States is .

 Housing Quick Stats